Anthony Fauci Says Coronavirus Is ‘Not Going To Be A Pandemic For A Lot Longer’

-Dr. Anthony Fauci, the nation’s top infectious diseases expert, said on Thursday that coronavirus won’t be a pandemic for “a lot longer” thanks to progress in vaccine development, The New York Post reported.
+Dr. Anthony Fauci, the nation’s top infectious diseases expert, said on Thursday that the novel coronavirus won’t be a pandemic for “a lot longer” thanks to progress in vaccine development, The New York Post reported.

 “Certainly it’s not going to be a pandemic for a lot longer because I believe the vaccines are going to turn that around,” the longtime director of the National Institute of Allergy and Infectious Diseases (NIAID) said at a virtual health conference hosted by London-based think tank Chatham House.